"In My Merry Oldsmobile" (adapted for the Oldsmobile

 "Have You Tried Wheaties?"
 [Wheaties breakfast cereal]

-[The tune was adapted from "Jazz Baby", a popular song originally
+The jingle was adapted from "Jazz Baby", a song originally

 published in 1919 by Waterson, Berlin & Snyder Co., New York,